openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 ## Wrapping up

-Using a mixture of the new Hugo template, the Ingress Operator and either OpenFaaS Cloud, or GitLab we were able to host a static site with TLS and CI/CD in a very short period of time.
+Using a mixture of the new Hugo template, the [IngressOperator](https://github.com/openfaas-incubator/ingress-operator) and either [OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud), or GitLab we were able to host a static site with TLS and CI/CD in a very short period of time.
 You can use this to host any static site such as documentation, blog posts, and landing pages for websites.

 I chose Hugo for today's blog post but you could create another template using your favourite tooling.
 When we were chatting about this blog post in the OpenFaaS Slack Community, someone suggested writing a template for [GatsbyJS](https://www.gatsbyjs.org).
 We would love to see that happen, and if you want to have a go, you can just fork my [Hugo template](https://github.com/matipan/openfaas-hugo-template) and update it.